SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

 ---
 **IMPORTANT**

-Unlike the native `kafka-configs` command, for the `entity-name` the Kafka cluster name should be set rather than the broker ids.
-In this
+Unlike the native `kafka-configs.sh` command, for the `entity-name`, the Kafka cluster name should be set rather than the broker ids.

 ---